hanifsgy/SwipeIt/README.md

 In order to enforce it to the filesystem we're using [Synx](https://github.com/venmo/synx) to keep the folder structures clean and mirroring the project structure.

+We're also using [xUnique](https://github.com/truebit/xUnique) to generate unique UUIDs for files and avoid unnecessary merge conflicts.

 ## Dependencies

 ### Model

 - [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper): Simple JSON Object mapping written in Swift
-- [DateTools](https://github.com/MatthewYork/DateTools): Dates and times made easy in Objective-C
+- [DateToolsSwift](https://github.com/MatthewYork/DateTools): Dates and times made easy in iOS

 ### Functional Reactive Programming